Single Origin Spotlight: Kenya Natural Special Reserve

 You’ve seen this special reserve coffee on our shelves since December, graced with a unique label and an exciting flavor profile.
-With a limited supply remaining, we want to shine a light on its beautiful story and a new product that just hit our shelves.
+With a limited supply remaining, we want to shine a light on its beautiful story and a new premium single origin coffee that just hit our shelves.

 This coffee comes to us from the Ruera Estate in Kiambu County, Kenya, that sits at an altitude of 1577 meters above sea level.
 It’s floral aroma, cherry acidity, and chocolatey sweetness harmonize so well, we’ve decided to offer the few remaining batches as half-gallons of Cold Brew.
 Much different from our normal Cold Brew offerings, this is a refreshing treat just in time for warmer Tallahassee weather.
 Let’s dive into why you’ll see this coffee with a higher price tag, because we think it’s well worth it.